-Miele Slammed For Shocking Female Video
+UPDATED: Miele Slammed For Shocking Female Social Media Posting

 Writing in their 2019 wrap up of the best and worst marketing campaigns Miele copped a walloping with the publication claiming that it’s not a good idea to revert to gender stereotypes ‘that we’ve all largely agreed belong in the past’.

+Our view is that Miele is an International Company that from a marketing level is governed in Australia by their International marketing executives these are the same decision makers who not only invested in the social media post but also approved the creative.

+The fact that the campaign went pear shaped after they had posted speaks volumes as to the thinking of Miele management.

-They claim that the Company meant well when they made a post on International Women’s Day, but the execution wasn’t great: an image of four smiling women sitting on top of a washer and dryer with the caption “May all women remember to embrace what makes them unique!”
+They claim that the Company meant well when they made a post on International Women’s Day, but the execution wasn’t great, an image of four smiling women sitting on top of a washer and dryer with the caption “May all women remember to embrace what makes them unique!”

 The German Company who is facing new Competition in Australia in the premium market deleted the post, but not before screenshots were captured and eager internet users took them to task.

-Note: UPDATED: Miele Slammed For Shocking Female Social Media Posting